-Inventory is composed of materials and supplies as well as purchased renewable energy certificates ("RECs").
-Materials and supplies are stated at weighted average cost, which represents net realizable value, and are expensed or capitalized into property, plant, and equipment as used.
-Purchased RECs are stated at cost.
-There were no significant write-offs of obsolete inventory for the years ended March 31, 2025, 2024, and 2023.
+Inventory is composed of materials and supplies and are stated at weighted average cost, which represents net realizable value, and are expensed or capitalized into property, plant and equipment as used.
+There were no significant write-offs of obsolete inventory for the years ended March 31, 2025 and 2024.